isomerpages/nlb-biblioasia/_holding-area/From Sarong Island with Love: Singapore’s Original Tourist Isle.md

 (Before it was renamed Sarong Island in 1967, the island was widely referred to as Pulau Selegu, even though Pulau Selegu was the name of a different, though nearby, island).[^8]

 ![](/images/Vol%2018%20Issue%203/Sarong%20Island/5_kingfisher.jpg)
-<div style="background-color: white;"> Sarong Island opened on 22 September 1967. <i>Image reproduced from R. Chandran, “All Set for Opening of Sarong Island,” Straits Times, 20 September 1967, 7.
-(From NewspaperSG).</i>
+<div style="background-color: white;"> Christina Lee’s photograph of a white-collared kingfisher boring a tunnel-nest into a mudbank on Sarong Island. <i>Image reproduced from the Straits Times Annual for 1964 (Singapore: Straits Times Press, 1964), 39.
+(From National Library, Singapore, call no. RSING 959.5 STA).</i>
 </i>
 </div>